DPI vs PPI: Key Differences

 Practical Takeaways

-Ignore marketing that says "high DPI display" without specifying PPI.
-Calculate the PPI yourself using our PPI calculator: enter the resolution and screen size.
 Aim for 108+ PPI on a desktop monitor.
-For reference, a 27-inch 1440p panel hits 109 PPI with no scaling required — the single best all-round desktop option for sharpness without scaling complexity.
+For reference, a 27-inch 1440p panel hits 109 PPI with no scaling required.
+It represents the single best all-round desktop option for sharpness without scaling complexity.

-If your 4K monitor makes text too small, don't lower the resolution — increase Windows scaling to 150%.
 Lowering resolution makes the image blurry (pixels are being interpolated).
 Increasing scaling keeps native resolution but renders UI elements larger via software, preserving sharpness.
 If specific apps look blurry after scaling, use the per-app DPI override described in our Fix Blurry Screen guide.

-PPI (Pixels Per Inch) measures the physical pixel density of a digital display — a fixed hardware property.
-DPI (Dots Per Inch) measures ink dot density in print — a different context entirely.
-In casual speech, both are used to describe "how sharp is this screen?", but technically only PPI applies to screens.
-Windows also uses "DPI" to refer to OS scaling percentage, which is a software setting unrelated to either physical measurement.
+In casual speech, both are used to describe “how sharp is this screen?”, but technically only PPI applies to screens.
+Windows also uses “DPI” to refer to OS scaling percentage, which is a software setting unrelated to either physical measurement.

-What does Windows DPI mean?
+What does Windows scaling mean?

-In Windows Display Settings, DPI refers to the scaling multiplier applied to the entire UI.
 Windows uses 96 DPI as the baseline (100% scaling).
-Changing to 144 DPI sets 150% scaling — Windows renders UI elements 50% larger in software so they remain readable on a high-PPI display.
+Changing to 144 DPI sets 150% scaling, meaning Windows renders UI elements 50% larger in software so they remain readable on a high-PPI display.
 This is a software operation; it does not change the physical pixel density of your monitor.

 What is a good PPI for a monitor?

-For desktop use at arm's length (24–30 inches), 108–110 PPI is the sweet spot — crisp text without needing OS scaling.
 A 27-inch 1440p monitor achieves exactly this.
 For 4K monitors, 137–163 PPI delivers excellent sharpness but requires 125–150% Windows scaling to keep UI elements a comfortable size.
 See our full PPI guide for every size/resolution combination.

-Does changing Windows DPI scaling change my monitor's PPI?
+Does changing Windows scaling affect screen density?

-No. Windows scaling is a software setting that changes how large the OS renders interface elements.
 The physical pixel density (PPI) of your monitor is a hardware property that cannot be changed without replacing the display.
-Scaling at 150% on a 163 PPI monitor still gives you 163 physical pixels per inch — it just makes the software render text and icons at 1.5× their logical size so they remain readable.
+Scaling at 150% on a 163 PPI monitor still gives you 163 physical pixels per inch.
+It just makes the software render text and icons at 1.5× their logical size so they remain readable.

 What DPI should I use for printing photos?

-300 DPI is the professional standard for photo prints.
 To print at 4×6 inches at 300 DPI, your image file must be at least 1200×1800 pixels.
 For large-format poster printing viewed from a distance, 150 DPI is usually acceptable.
-Your monitor's screen PPI has no bearing on this calculation — only the pixel dimensions of the image file matter for print output quality.